FredKSchott/snowpack/www/_template/reference/plugins.md

 knownEntrypoints: ["svelte/internal"]
 ```

-An list of any npm dependencies that are added as a part of `load()` or `transform()` that Snowpack will need to know about.
+A list of any npm dependencies that are added as a part of `load()` or `transform()` that Snowpack will need to know about.
 Snowpack analyzes most dependency imports automatically when it scans the source code of a project, but some imports are added as a part of a `load()` or `transform()` step, which means that Snowpack would never see them.
 If your plugin does this, add them here.

 #### resolve